Damkols/greenlight/readme.md

 - Used the helper function readIDParam to get ID of specific movies to show in showMovieHandler

 - Created a writeJson helper function, to send response to users in json format.

+- Used writeJson helper to send healthcheck response to user